Wayfiding/Python/Flask_RESTFul_API_JSON/README.md

 # About
 > This a Restful API project for Flask, developed by [Pretty Printed](https://prettyprinted.com/), you can see the entire video [there](https://www.youtube.com/watch?v=WxGBoY5iNXY&ab_channel=PrettyPrinted).
 On this project were made a restful api for authenticating with JSON web token and routes for CRUD on  ToDo task.

-## How to use

-Choose a project and click, you will be redirect to the proper repository folder, there you will find another README explaining how to use the project and test on your Computer.

 ### **Prerequisites**
 To be able to use the techonolgies provided there, you need to have a editor and a computer with Linux,Windows or Mac SO.